A Geometric Theory for Hypergraph Matching: Almost perfect matchings.

 We start with some definitions.
 We identify a hypergraph $H$ with its edge set, writing $e \in H$ for $e \in E(H)$, and $|H|$ for $|E(H)|$.
 A \emph{$k$-system} is a hypergraph $J$ in which every edge of $J$ has size at most $k$ and $\es \in J$.
 We refer to the edges of size $r$ in $J$ as \emph{$r$-edges of~$J$}, and write $J_r$ to denote the $r$-graph on $V(J)$ formed by these edges.
 It may be helpful to think of the $r$-graphs $J_r$ as different `levels' of the $k$-system $J$.
 A \emph{$k$-complex} $J$ is a $k$-system whose edge set is closed under inclusion, i.e.\ if $e \in H$ and $e' \sub e$ then $e' \in H$.
 That is, each level of $J$ is supported by the levels below it.
 For any non-empty $k$-graph $G$, we may generate a $k$-complex $G^\le$ whose edges are any $e \sub V(G)$ such that $e \sub e'$ for some edge $e' \in G$.

 We introduce the following notion of degree in a $k$-system $J$.
 For any edge $e$ of $J$, the \emph{degree} $d(e)$ of $e$ is the number of $(|e|+1)$-edges $e'$ of $J$ which contain $e$ as a subset.
 (Note that this is {\em not} the standard notion of degree used in $k$-graphs, in which the degree of a set is the number of edges containing it.)
 The {\em minimum $r$-degree} of $J$, denoted $\delta_r(J)$, is the minimum of $d(e)$ taken over all $r$-edges $e \in J$.
 So every $r$-edge of $J$ is contained in at least $\delta_r(J)$ of the $(r+1)$-edges of $J$.
 Note that if $J$ is a $k$-complex then $\delta_r(J) \leq \delta_{r-1}(J)$ for each $r \in [k-1]$.
-The \emph{degree sequence of $J$} is $\delta(J) = (\delta_0(J), \delta_1(J), \dots, \delta_{k-1}(J))$.
+The \emph{degree sequence of $J$} is

 Our minimum degree assumptions will always be of the form $\delta(J) \ge \ab$ pointwise for some vector $\ab = (a_0,\dots,a_{k-1})$, i.e.\ $\delta_i(J) \ge a_i$ for $0 \le i \le k-1$.
 It is helpful to interpret this `dynamically' as follows: when constructing an edge of $J_k$ by greedily choosing one vertex at a time, there are at least $a_i$ choices for the $(i+1)$st vertex (this is the reason for the requirement that $\emptyset \in J$, which we need for the first choice in the process).
 To see that this generalises the setting of minimum degree in hypergraphs, consider any $k$-graph $G$ and let $J$ be the $k$-system on $V(G)$ with $J_k = G$ and complete lower levels $J_i = \binom{V(G)}{i}$, $0 \le i \le k-1$.
-Then $\delta(J) = (n,n-1,\dots,n-k+2,\delta(G))$ is a degree sequence in which the first $k-1$ co-ordinates are as large as possible, so any minimum degree condition for this $k$-system $J$ reduces to a minimum degree condition for $G$.
+Then $\delta(J) = (n,n-1,\dots,n-k+2,\delta(G))$ is a degree sequence in which the first $k-1$ coordinates are as large as possible, so any minimum degree condition for this $k$-system $J$ reduces to a minimum degree condition for $G$.
 More generally, for any $i \ge 0$, define an {\em $i$-clique} of $G$ to be a set $I \sub V(G)$ of size $i$ such that every $K \sub I$ of size $k$ is an edge of $G$ (this last condition is vacuous if $i<k$).
-The {\em clique $r$-complex} $J_r(G)$ of $G$ is defined by taking $J_r(G)_i$ to consist of the $i$-cliques of $G$ for $0 \le i \le r$.
-To see the power in the extra generality of the degree sequence setting, consider the $4$-graph of tetrahedra in a $3$-graph $G$.
-This does not satisfy any minimum degree condition as a $4$-graph, as non-edges of $G$ are not contained in any $4$-edges; on the other hand, we will see later that a minimum degree condition on $G$ implies a useful minimum degree condition for the clique $4$-complex.
+We can then naturally define a \emph{clique $r$-complex} of $G$, whose edges are the cliques in $G$.